Information regarding case of suspected scientific misconduct

 8 January 2016.
 When the Vanity Fair article was published on 5 January, Karolinska Institutet responded that it would investigate the claims “expeditiously”.

 28 January 2016.
 In its documentary series “Experimenten”, Swedish Television (SVT) investigated Karolinska Institutet Visiting Professor Paolo Macchiarini.
-In commenting on the documentaries, Vice-Chancellor Anders Hamsten stated that details had emerged that were unknown to Karolinska Institutet’s management and that the inquiry into allegations of scientific misconduct levelled against Paolo Macchiarini could be reopened.
+In commenting on the documentaries, Vice-Chancellor Anders Hamsten stated that details had emerged that were unknown to Karolinska Institutet’s management.

 Clarification of responsibilities in connection with transplantations of synthetic trachea in Sweden and Russia